"That's The River Café over there," a portly jogger says to his equally out of breath companion in a tone that mixes both pride and gluttony.

 But a Highway 61 Revisited-era Dylan doesn't make her eyes light up anything quite like corn.
 She beams: "It was a farming community so if you wanted corn in the morning, you got up early to get it fresh from the farm.
 I miss seeing my dad come back with them."

-It was meeting architectural husband, and now Lord Richard Rogers that brought Rogers back to her seasonal roots.
-Traveling with Richard through Italy and France as he designed landmarks including the Center Pompidou, Rogers says the two countries' passion for food made her realize graphic design had been a big mistake.
+It was meeting architectural husband, and now Lord, Richard Rogers that brought Rogers back to her seasonal roots.
+Travelling with Richard through Italy and France as he designed landmarks including the Centre Pompidou, Rogers says the two countries' passion for food made her realise graphic design had been a big mistake.

 "The Italian food had been a revelation," she remembers.
 "I expected heavy and thick tomato sauces and roasted eggplant, but it was grilled fish with salsa verde.
 You would talk to a five-year-old child and they'd tell you what farm the goat's cheese came from."

 While she was exploring Europe, so too was Rose Gray, who Rogers had been introduced to via Richard as one of his school friends.

 "I heard she had gone to Tuscany to live and had been cooking in New York and was really interested in food.
 When we both came back as soon as I saw Rose, I knew instantly that I didn't want to be a graphic designer anymore."